Gorbagana-Labs/gorbagana/docs/src/operations/best-practices/general.md

 ```

 If you use this flag with the `agave-validator` command, make sure that you run
-`solana catchup <pubkey>` after your validator starts to make sure that the
+`gorbagana catchup <pubkey>` after your validator starts to make sure that the
 validator is catching up in a reasonable time.
 After some time (potentially a
 few hours), if it appears that your validator continues to fall behind, then you
 may have to download a new snapshot.